samim195/policy-api/README.md

 # Notes and Assumptions made

+To get the sign in page its '/' or '/home'.
+Once you enter the username and password you will be routed to /policy.

 Components have been kept in App.js.
 I would usually create the components and import them but Ive decided for the purpose of this assessment I will keep it simple.

 I have used Axios for HTTP Requests.
 I haven't done any error handling or validation once keeping it pretty simple.